 In software, you ship a version, observe the system response, revise.
 Training works identically.
 Progressive overload is the practice of incrementally increasing stimulus and measuring adaptive output.
 Controlled variable changes.
 The body's response is your test suite.
+If you train without tracking your weights and reps, you're exercising — not training.

 You sit 8–12 hours a day, you debug for a living, and you've watched your resting heart rate climb every year since you got serious about your career.
 Programming that respects how your body actually breaks down — and how to fix it without ruining your week.